• Skip to primary navigation

 • 📖 Recipe

-And if you're super into Earl Grey, you need to make my Iced Earl Grey Milk Tea: it’s vegan, and perfect for summer!
+If you're super into Earl Grey, you need to make my Iced Earl Grey Milk Tea: it’s easy, vegan, and perfect for summer!

 🍰Ingredients and substitutions